 For a lot of people and for many projects, page builders can make building a WordPress website faster.
 If you are starting a new business venture, launch speed is one of the most important factors.
 You can refine as you go along.
 A page builder can help you to create your online presence quickly.

 An important difference between a modern page builder and the default block editor is that page builders are mostly visually identical on the backend (while editing) and the frontend.
 What the person editing a website sees is (most of the time) the same as a website visitor.
-If you have ever spent time editing CSS on a website, you know how much time this can save.
+If you have ever spent time editing cascading style sheets (CSS) on a website, you know how much time this can save.

 The ease of use and extensive functionality come at a price, they add a lot of extra code to your website that can affect the amount of time it takes your website to load on a browser.